 VAT is a tax charged on UK goods and services.
 The standard rate of VAT is 20%, although there are reduced rates of 5% and 0% available for certain items.

-Allowable expenses are things that you pay for that you can set against your income to reduce your tax bill.
+Allowable business expenses are things that you pay for that you can set against your income to reduce your tax bill.
 Generally, most of the things you buy for your business will be allowable.

 There are certain expenses that you pay for which you cannot set against your income to claim tax relief on – these are known as “disallowable expenses“.